 9. The citizens of Pompeii had no idea that Vesuvius was a volcano – it hadn’t erupted in 1800 years.
 Prior to the eruption there was no crater at the top of Vesuvius, instead it just looked like every other mountain in the area.
 Vesuvius had extremely fertile land which was well farmed, and had many communities living on it.

 Related Post: The Palace Of Caserta, Outside Naples

 10. The wine shops/bars in Pompeii stayed open all night long.

 11. There was 18 hours of pumice and ash raining down on Pompeii before the lava flowed.

 12. This volcanic ash sealed bodies where they fell and then hardened, creating perfect human shaped forms.
 As the bodies decomposed they left hollow spaces in the hardened ash.
 Archeologists poured plaster into the hollows, creating casts that are so detailed you can see the moment of death in their faces.

-13. Pompeii’s population was estimated to be between 15, 000 and of which it is estimated 2, 000 were killed.
+13. Pompeii’s population was estimated to be between 15, 000.
+It is estimated 2, 000 were killed.
 Which means most of the town’s people escaped in the days leading up to the eruption.

 14. At the time of the eruption there was no word for volcano in latin.

 15. Pompeii and it’s stretch of coastline were a popular resort area where wealthy Romans had their summer villas.
 The exuberant sex lives of the Romans, which were well documented in local art, lead the area to be known as the “Love Coast”.
 (I only recently read this last part, but if it is true, it’s pretty funny).